actions/setup-go/README.md

   - run: go version
 ```

+Finally, the `go-version` output contains the resolved Golang version from the `go.mod` file.

 ### If a different file

 The `go-version-file` input accepts a path to a file that contains the version of Go to be used by a project.
 It supports either major and minor (e.g 1.18) or major, minor and patch (e.g 1.18.7) tags.
 If the file contains only major and minor (e.g. 1.18) tags, the action will follow the above-mentioned approach.